Skip to main content

 • Subtotal, tax, any credits applied, total, and balance due

+After-photos render as a 3-column grid of thumbnails directly under the summary text.
+Customers can tap any thumbnail to open the full-size image in a new tab.
 Line items show the quantity inline (e.g., QTY: 2).
 When a quantity is greater than 1, the unit price is shown below the item name and the total for that line is shown separately — giving customers a transparent breakdown.
 If the invoice is overdue, the page title shows “Pay past due invoice.”
+The tip the customer picked on the review screen is already applied as a line item on the invoice, so the payment page doesn’t ask them to choose a tip a second time — they go straight to entering their card details.

 Payment form